sitamgithub-MSIT/TLDR-this/README.md

 # TLDR This: AI-Powered Text Summarization Tool

 This application provides a user-friendly interface for summarizing text using the power of Google's Gemini AI.
 Users can input text through various methods, choose from different input modes, and generate summaries tailored to their needs.
-The tool offers concise, detailed, fluent, creative, and bullet points summaries to help users process information efficiently.
+The tool offers concise, detailed, fluent, creative, and bullet-point summaries to help users process information efficiently.
 It is built with Next.js, Tailwind CSS, and Google Gemini AI, and deployed on Google Cloud Run.

 ## Project Structure